Developer Guides & Tutorials

 from googletrans import Translator

-To run language detection operation, we should use another method which is unsurprisingly called detect:
+To run language detection operation, we should use another method which is unsurprisingly called detect.
+The result object has a lang attribute which returns the detected code.
+Of course, you can provide more phrases in different languages:

-result = translator.detect("Welcome to our tutorial!")
+result = await translator.detect("Welcome to our tutorial!")

-print(f"Language code: {result.lang}")
+print(f"Detected language code: {result.lang}")

-result = translator.detect("Добро пожаловать в нашу статью!")
+result = await translator.detect("Добро пожаловать в нашу статью!")

-print(f"Language code: {result.lang}")
+print(f"Detected language code: {result.lang}")

 Nice!